 Employers Seeking to Hire

-Welcome to the CS department at Columbia University!
-Our goal in the department is to equip students with the skills they need for a successful career in research, industry, or academia, and to help jumpstart their careers by connecting them with a wide range of employment options.
+Welcome to the Computer Science Department at Columbia University!
+Our goal in the department is to equip students with the skills they need for a successful career in research, industry, or academia and to help jumpstart their careers by connecting them with a wide range of employment options.
 That’s where you come in!
-There are a number of ways for employers to promote their job openings directly to our students and to participate in recruiting initiatives on campus.
+There are several ways employers can promote their job openings directly to our students and participate in campus recruiting initiatives.

 When Are CU@CS Students Available to Work?